jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/README.md

 # Revised-reproduction-package-for-Abebe-et-al-2021

 This Repository holds a reproduction package for Abebe et al (2021) - Anonymity or Distance?
 Job Search and  Market Exclusion in a Growing African City

+## Abstract

+> We show that helping young job seekers signal their skills to employers generates large and persistent improvements in their labour market outcomes.
+We do this by comparing an intervention that improves the ability to signal skills (the “job application workshop”) to a transport subsidy treatment designed to reduce the cost of job search.
+In the short run, both interventions have large positive effects on the probability of finding a formal job.
+The workshop also increases the probability of having a stable job with an open-ended contract.
+Four years later, the workshop significantly increases earnings, job satisfaction, and employment duration, but the effects of the transport subsidy have dissipated.
+Gains are concentrated on individuals who generally have worse labour market outcomes.
+Overall, our findings highlight that young people possess valuable skills that are unobservable to employers.
+Making these skills observable generates earnings gains that are far greater than the cost of the intervention.

 ---
 ## Repository Organization